alinnman/celestial-navigation/README.md

     MEAN VALUE COORDINATE from multi-point sight data.
     (N 41°,51.3′;W 87°,38.6′)

+There is also another similar test script in the [starfixdata.tunis.moon.py](starfixdata.tunis.moon.py) sample where the Moon is used.
+Horizontal parallax is applied to the Moon using the *HP* field from the Nautical Almanac.

 ## 4. Dead Reckoning<a name="dead-reckoning"></a>

 When sailing (or moving on the ground) you can use this technique to support